-New concepts in the community management of disease.
-Individual investigation and discussion.
-271. Drug Abuse Education (3) Prerequisite: Health Science and Safety 172.
-Drug abuse education in the school and community.
+Investigation and study of literature in the fields which have an important bearing on health science and safety programs in the school and community.
+(Formerly numbered Health Science and Safety 192.)
 298. Special Study (1-3) Prerequisite: Consent of staff; to be arranged with department special study adviser and instructor.
 Individual study.
 Six units maximum credit.

 299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to can- Preparation of a project or thesis for the master's degree.
-GENERAL INFORMATION The Department of History, in the College of Arts and Letters, offers graduate study leading to the Master of Arts degree in History, and to the Master of Arts degree for teaching service with a concentration in History.
+HISTORY GENERAL INFORMATION The Department of History, in the College of Arts and Letters, offers graduate study leading to the Master of Arts degree in History, and to the Master of Arts degree for teaching service with a concentration in History.
 ADMISSION TO THE GRADUATE DIVISION All students must satisfy the general requirements for admission to the Graduate Division with classified graduate standing, as described in Part Three of this bulletin under Admission to the Graduate Division.
 As an additional requirement, the student must have completed a bachelor's degree with an undergraduate major in history.
 Applicants who have an undergraduate major in social studies with a concentration of 18 or more upper division units in history will, with the advice of the departmental representative and the recommendation of the department, be acceptable, but will be held responsible for completing the minimum requirements for an undergraduate major in history.
 ADVANCEMENT TO CANDIDACY All students must satisfy the general requirements for advancement to candidacy, including the foreign language requirement, as stated in Part Three of this bulletin.
 SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Three of this bulletin, the student must complete a graduate program which includes a major consisting of at least 24 units in history from courses listed below as acceptable on the master's degree programs, at least 18 of which must be in 200-numbered courses.
 Students may elect either Plan A or Plan B with the consent of the Graduate Adviser.
 Required courses are History 201, six units in the History 240 series, three units in the History 250 series, History 297, and History 299.
 Students electing Plan B must enroll in History 296 (six units) in lieu of History 297 and History 299 and pass a comprehensive examination in both a major and minor field of history chosen in consultation with the Graduate Adviser.
 Three additional units in the History 250 series may be substituted for History 201 (in either Plan A or Plan B) with the consent of the Graduate Adviser.
 Students are required to demonstrate a reading knowledge of a relevant foreign language.